gauntface/gaunt.dev/content/blog/2010/04/12/another-look-at-the-courier.md

 ---
 title: "Another Look At The Courier"
-excerpt: "A look at the Microsoft Courier and the research behind it."
+description: "A look at the Microsoft Courier and the research behind it."
 mainImage: "/images/blog/2014/06/23/17wj5q452y89yjpg.jpg"
 primaryColor: "#56524f"
 date: "2010-04-12T22:18:33-07:00"